maia-sdr/maia-sdr-web/content/installation/ssl-certificates.md

 HTTPS at the URL `/ca.crt`.
 This is true regardless of whether these certificates have been generated automatically by the process described above or whether the user has replaced them by other certificates at some point.

+The IP address obtained with `fw_printenv ipaddr` is included in the CA and server certificate CNs.
+If this IP address is changed and new certificates for the new IP address are needed, the old certificates must be deleted (for instance by running `rm -f /mnt/jffs2/maia-*` over ssh) and the Pluto rebooted to trigger the certificate generation process for the new IP address.

 # Security considerations